grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.
 I assumed that job is behind that sub ramming you."

 "Might be.
 Still seems like a stretch to me though, considering the hold was empty at the time.
 It was just a dry run..."
-She drifted off, eating her way along a bone of dry chicken.
+She drifted off, eating her way along a chicken bone.

 "Anyway, this next job is going to require being a little more tactical, I think.
-A little more forethought and planning."
+A little more fuckin' forethought and planning."

 "I'm not much for fuckin' tactics myself.
 I have just the one: stay small, stay low in the water, don't get fuckin' seen.
 It's simple and it works.
 Not much to think about, and I like it that way."

 Percy nodded.
 "Something like that has always been my strategy too.
-But for this next job, I think I might need to add a somewhat more complex facet."
+But for this next job, I think I might need to add a somewhat more complex angle."
 She scooped a little rice to her mouth.
 "Remember part of our deal was that if I knew of any work I could connect you with, I would?"

 "Sure.
-You got something already?"
+And that's already got you thinkin' to bring me in on your next one?"

-"Here's what I'm thinking: As I said, I'm gonna be hauling this risky fucking load --- I won't get into details about it right now, just know that I'm confident certain Authorities would be interested in checking the manifest.
+"Well, let me lay it out: As I said, I'm gonna be hauling this risky fucking load --- I won't get into details about it right now, just know that I'm confident certain Authorities would be interested in checking the manifest.
 Now, I will, of course, deploy the usual tactics of keeping my boat on the down-low, running quiet, staying submerged during the day and only running on the surface at night, and so on and whatnot."

 She paused for a second.